gamer-project/gamer/doc/wiki/Troubleshooting.md

          ```
       1. Edit `src/Makefile_base`

          Add the `$(CXXFLAG)` at the makefile linking part, usually at the bottom of the makefile.
+The line should be like this:
          ```
          $(CXX) $(CXXFLAG) -o $@ $^ $(OBJ_GPU_LINK) $(LIB) $(OPENMPFLAG)
          ```